Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Definitions, Assumptions, and Notations

-We also mention the follows.
-A minimum perfect matching can be found in $O(n^3)$ time~\cite{gabow1974implementation,lawler1976combinatorial}, and a minimum spanning tree can be computed in $O(n^2)$ time~\cite{prim1957shortest}.
-It is NP-hard to compute a minimum $k$-cycle packing for any $k\geq3$~\cite{KirkpatrickH78}.
-There is an $O(n^2\log n)$-time 2-approximation algorithm for the minimum mod-$k$-cycle packing problem based on the well-known primal-dual method~\cite{GoemansW95}.
-On the other hand, a minimum cycle packing of a graph can be computed in $O(n^3)$ time~\cite{hartvigsen1984extensions}.
+We also mention the following.
+A minimum weight perfect matching in a complete graph can be found in $O(n^3)$ time using classical algorithms~\cite{gabow1974implementation,lawler1976combinatorial}, although faster and simpler algorithms exist for other graphs; see, for example, Schrijver’s book~\cite{schrijver2003combinatorial}.
+A minimum weight spanning tree in a complete graph can be computed in $O(n^2)$ time using Prim’s algorithm~\cite{prim1957shortest}, or in optimal time using the algorithm of Pettie and Ramachandran~\cite{pettie2002optimal}.
+It is NP-hard to compute a minimum weight $k$-cycle cover for any $k \geq 3$~\cite{KirkpatrickH78}.
+There exists an $O(n^2 \log n)$-time 2-approximation algorithm for the minimum weight mod-$k$-cycle cover problem based on the primal-dual method~\cite{GoemansW95}.
+Additionally, a minimum weight cycle cover can be computed via a reduction to the minimum weight perfect matching problem, for which more efficient algorithms are also known~\cite{hartvigsen1984extensions,schrijver2003combinatorial}.
 These results will be used in our algorithms.